Hi everybody. Good afternoon. No, one minute after. Good afternoon.

 So this shilling embossed has a wonderful resonance connecting in with the entrepreneurial history of the Victorian era.

 I mean, it was a time of great, great economic advance.

 Okay, let's let's move on.

-lovely, the penny lilac.
+Here's the, um, lovely, the penny lilac.
 Thank you.

 The penny lilac.
 This is, I think, this is a very pleasant stamp.